 Signs of Cyberbullying Every Parent Should Know

 Unlike traditional bullying, cyberbullying follows children home.
-There's no escape when the harassment continues through their phone, even in their bedroom at night.
+The harassment continues through their phone, through WhatsApp class groups, through Instagram DMs — even in their bedroom at night.

 - 37% of students aged 12-17 have experienced cyberbullying